 Drivers and pedestrians alike have a responsibility to one another.
 Drivers must use reasonable care to avoid hitting pedestrians, and pedestrians must also use reasonable care to safely cross a street.
 California has many strict right-of-way laws regulating pedestrian safety.

 For example, the penalty for a driver who does not yield the right-of-way to a pedestrian is $220 when injuries are involved.
-The penalty for not yielding to a blind pedestrian is more severe: a maximum $1,000 fine and six months in prison, and possibly both.
+The penalty for not yielding to a blind pedestrian is more severe: a maximum $1,000 fine and/or six months in prison.